How To Vacate a Default Judgment in New York: An Overview

 The drawback is that the burden is on the defendant to prove bad service, which can be difficult.
 To do this, the defendant must appear at a special court hearing called a traverse hearing and explain why the plaintiff’s service of process was faulty.

-To Expedite the Process, Use the Order To Show Cause Form
+You Can Expedite the Process To Vacate a Judgment By Using an Order To Show Cause Form

 The CPLR outlines the exact process for vacating a default judgment.
 You can get a judgment vacated more quickly by submitting an Order to Show Cause and a supporting affidavit.
 An Order to Show Cause is a formal request to the court.
 The affidavit is a sworn statement that explains why the court should grant the order.

-After completing the Order to Show Cause and affidavit, the defendant must give it to the clerk of the court who then submits it to the judge.
-If the judge signs the form, the defendant doesn’t automatically get the default judgment vacated.
-Instead, the court schedules a court date for the defendant and plaintiff to appear and discuss whether the judgment should be vacated.
+After completing the Order to Show Cause and affidavit, you must give it to the clerk of the court who then submits it to the judge.
+Even if the judge signs the form, though, the judgment isn’t automatically vacated.
+Instead, the court schedules a court date for both parties to appear and discuss whether the judgment should be vacated.

-If the judge signs the order form, the defendant must make sure the plaintiff or their attorney gets a copy.
-If the judge doesn’t sign the order form, the judgment stays in place.
+If the judge signs the order form, the defendant must make sure the plaintiff or plaintiff’s attorney gets a copy.
+If the judge doesn’t sign the order form, the default judgment stays in place.

 If you’re a defendant trying to use an Order to Show Cause to vacate a judgment, your attorney can complete the necessary paperwork.
-If you don’t have a lawyer, you can get a blank Order to Show Cause form from the court or you can download one from the court.
-The court clerk can give you general information about how the process works, but they can’t give any legal advice.
+If you don’t have a lawyer, you can get a blank Order to Show Cause form from the court or you can download one from the court website.
+The clerk’s office can give you general information about how the process works, but they can’t give any legal advice.

 Let's Summarize...